stanfordnlp/stanza/_pages/usage.md

 # Usage

-In this section, we introduce how to use Stanza's neural pipeline.
+In this section, we introduce how to get started with using Stanza, how to use Stanza's neural pipeline on your own text in a language of your choosing, models that are currently available for download, and how to train your own Stanza models on your own data.
+{: .fs-6 .fw-300 }